ttkorhonen/e3pages/docs/design/3_wrappers.md

 package management, uses a different wrapper that we refer to as "recipes".

 ## e3 wrappers

+The build system of e3 will build according to configuration spread between the main `${MODULE}.Makefile` and other GNU Make files under `./configure`.

 The template structure for an e3 wrapper is as follows: